Wayne Brown (New Zealand politician): 2022 Auckland mayoral campaign

+Inauguration and leadership style

 Following his election as mayor of Auckland, Brown appointed Hooton as his interim head of policy and communications, economic adviser and campaign strategist Tim Hurdle as his interim chief of staff, and Hurdle's wife Jacinda Lean as interim deputy chief of staff.
 In mid-October 2022, former New Zealand First Member of Parliament Jenny Marcroft became an adviser to Brown.
 During his first month as Mayor, Brown called for the heads and board members of several council-controlled organisations including Auckland Transport and the Auckland Council's development arm Eke Panuku to resign as part of a leadership shakeup.
 Auckland Transport's chair Adrienne Young-Cooper resigned shortly after Brown won the mayoral race.
 In addition, Brown called on Auckland Transport to prioritise roading and carparking networks.
 He criticised the council-controlled organisation for using transport policy and services as a tool for changing how Aucklanders lived.

+He is known for being uncommonly reluctant to accept interviews, having granted just two from 108 requests within his first month as mayor.

+Despite being referred to as a centre-right candidate upon his election victory, by November 2023 commentators were noting Brown had "gravitated towards the progressive side of the council" on several policy issues and in terms of political allies.

 Three Waters

-During his mayoral election campaign, Brown had campaigned on stopping the Three Waters reform programme, and on 17 October, Brown instructed Auckland's water management company Watercare to stop working on the programme, describing it as a "doomed proposal".
+During his mayoral election campaign, Brown had campaigned on stopping the Three Waters reform programme, and on 17 October, Brown instructed Auckland's water management company Watercare Services to stop working on the programme, describing it as a "doomed proposal".
 On 31 October 2022, Brown along with the Mayor of Christchurch Phil Mauger and the Mayor of Waimakariri Dan Gordon proposed an alternative Three Waters plan.
 Key provisions include retaining the national water regulator Taumata Arowai while preserving local ownership over water resources and infrastructure.
 Other proposed changes have included providing affordable finance to support investments in water infrastructure and encouraging local water services entities to merge into regional water entities.